 - a.
-Bachelor's degree including statistics, or scientific research methods, and courses in the area of clinical psychology, and ordinarily the equivalent of a minor in psychology. - b.
+Bachelor's degree including statistics, or scientific research methods, and courses in the area of clinical psychology, and ordinarily the equivalent of a minor in psychology - including psychopathology and a course in development. - b.
 GPA: 3.00 minimum. - c.
 Three letters of recommendation. - d.
 An autobiography (minimum 4 pages) including but not limited to information on the applicant's present and future interests in Psychology. - e.
 An interview, either in person or by telephone, will be asked of those applicants who have reached the final screening. - f.
 In most cases, prior to acceptance, some experience in the areas of applied psychology, or in the human services. - g.
 All admission requirements, except interviews, ordinarily to be completed by February 15. - h.
 Write to Psychology department for more details.